UniversalDependencies/UD_Pesh-ChibErgIS/README.md

 # Introduction

-The treebank is an automatic conversion of the SUD_Pesh-ChibErgIS, which is an automatic conversion of the [mSUD_Pesh-ChibErgIS](https://github.com/surfacesyntacticud/mSUD_Pesh-ChibErgIS) which was extracted from Claudine Chamoreaus and Natalia Cáceres interlinearized corpus in Flex format, itself an extension of an oral corpus documented by Claudine Chamoreau (https://www.elararchive.org/dk0392).
+The treebank is an automatic conversion of the SUD_Pesh-ChibErgIS, which is an automatic conversion of the [mSUD_Pesh-ChibErgIS](https://github.com/surfacesyntacticud/mSUD_Pesh-ChibErgIS) which was extracted from Claudine Chamoreau and Natalia Cáceres interlinearized corpus in Flex format, itself an extension of an oral corpus documented by Claudine Chamoreau (https://www.elararchive.org/dk0392).

 # Acknowledgments